utsawk/CarND-Vehicle-Detection/README.md

 #### Dealing with false positives

 To deal with false positives on the video is easier than in individual images.
 I create a class called bounding_box() in cell 15 to track boxes over multiple frames.
 I keep track of the last 10 frames and bounding boxes for those 10 images.
 I threshold the heatmap at 4, which is obtained empirically.
-Since false positives elsewhere only occur in some frames, this thresholding kills the false positives while smoothing the output boxes across frames as well.
+Since false positives occur only in some frames, this thresholding kills the false positives while smoothing the output boxes across frames as well.

 ---

 ### Discussion

-I started looking at the deep learning approaches after spending considerable time on the computer vision-SVM approach to solve this problem and it seems that you can possibly run it way faster than he approach outlined here.
+I started looking at the deep learning approaches after spending considerable time on the computer vision-SVM approach to solve this problem and it seems that you can possibly run it way faster than the approach outlined here.
 In the interest of time, I decided to submit the project as is and continue exploring the deep learning approach.
-I feel that the thresholding is going to going to definitely fail in a lot of corner cases.
-I also tried exploring SVM tricks to limit the number of false postivies and tired playing around with C and gamma to shift the hyperplane separating the two classes to limit false positives, but did not get very promising results.
+I feel that the thresholding is going to definitely fail in a lot of corner cases.
+I also tried exploring SVM tricks to limit the number of false postivies and tried playing around with C and gamma to shift the hyperplane separating the two classes to limit false positives, but was not successful doing so.